Signal49 Research: Controversies

-In May 2009, The Conference Board of Canada was criticised over its claim to be objective and non-partisan.
+In May 2009, the organization was criticised over its claim to be objective and non-partisan.
 It released a report related to copyright regulations in Canada, which plagiarised papers published by the International Intellectual Property Alliance (the primary movie, music, and software lobby in the US).
-The Conference Board responded, standing by its report, which drew further criticism, claiming they ignored a commissioned report, for partisan reasons.
-The Conference Board recalled the reports after conducting an internal review, which determined that there was undue reliance on feedback from a funder of the report.
-The Conference Board hosted a roundtable discussion on intellectual property in September 2009 and published a new report, Intellectual Property in the 21st Century, in February 2010.
+The organization responded, standing by its report, which drew further criticism, claiming they ignored a commissioned report for partisan reasons.
+The reports were recalled after internal review, which determined that there was undue reliance on feedback from a funder of the report.
+The organization hosted a roundtable discussion on intellectual property in September 2009 and published a new report, Intellectual Property in the 21st Century, in February 2010.

-In November 2016, a recording surfaced of Michael Bloom, the Vice-President of The Conference Board, which contained a number of generalizing statements about indigenous peoples, people of Caribbean, Asian, and middle-eastern descent.
-The statements were made in the presence of an employee that is of indigenous heritage.
-Upon learning of the recording, The Conference Board of Canada placed the Vice-President on immediate leave of absence and initiated an internal investigation.
-Shortly after the recording was made public, it was further revealed that a former employee commenced legal action against The Conference Board of Canada.
-This employee had worked under Michael Bloom and alleged a "toxic work environment".
-The former employee was also of indigenous heritage.
-A lawsuit was filed in Ontario and sought $175,000 in damages.
+In November 2016, a recording surfaced of Michael Bloom, the vice-president, which contained a number of generalizing statements about Indigenous peoples, people of Caribbean, Asian, and Middle-Eastern descent.
+The statements were made in the presence of an employee of Indigenous heritage.
+Upon learning of the recording, the organization placed the vice-president on immediate leave of absence and initiated an internal investigation.
+Shortly after the recording was made public, it was further revealed that a former employee who worked under Bloom commenced legal action against the organization.
+This employee, also of Indigenous heritage, and alleged a "toxic work environment".
+A lawsuit was filed in Ontario seeking $175,000 in damages.